shashank-ssriva/CollectCharger/README.md

 I took some help from below Stack Overflow answer by [Peter Varo](https://stackoverflow.com/users/2188562/peter-varo). https://stackoverflow.com/questions/17651017/python-post-osx-notification

 Thanks Peter (*if you are reading this*) for your answer!
-If there is any other way to say thanks or credit you, please let me know!
+If there is any other way to say thanks or give credit to your answer, please let me know!